 - Recently implanted devices unless medically necessary

-- record device parameters
+- Record device parameters

-- reprogram pacer /ICD to baseline VVI
+- Reprogram pacer /ICD to baseline VVI

-- deactivate tachyarrhythmia therapy or other functions
+- Deactivate tachyarrhythmia therapy or other functions

 - Older devices (pacemaker <1998, ICD <2000)

-- monitor blood pressure, ECG, O2 saturation and symptoms
+- Monitor blood pressure, ECG, O2 saturation, and symptoms

-- recheck device parameters
+- Recheck device parameters

-- restore original programming
+- Restore original programming

-- follow up interrogation in 3-6 months
+- Follow up interrogation in 3-6 months

-MRI in pacemaker dependent patients is allowed with the provision of temporary pacing facility and a permanent implantable device trained physician in place.
+MRI in pacemaker dependent patients is allowed with the provision of temporary pacing facility and a permanent-implantable-device-trained physician in place.

 Cardiac MRI gives accurate information about the pumping function of the heart.
-It calculates Left Ventricular chamber dimensions in systole, when the heart muscle contracts and in diastole, when the heart muscle relaxes.
-The resulting ejection fraction is calculated and can be used overtime to follow the progression of heart disease and the prognosis of the patient.
-In our patient there is segmental akinesis of the inferior wall with LV dilatation and global hypokinesis.
+It calculates left ventricular chamber dimensions in systole, when the heart muscle contracts, and in diastole, when the heart muscle relaxes.
+The resulting ejection fraction is calculated and can be used over time to follow the progression of heart disease and the prognosis of the patient.
+In our patient, there is segmental akinesis of the inferior wall with LV dilatation and global hypokinesis.
 The ejection fraction measured 39%.

 The 4 chamber view displays the heart function and the ICD lead can be seen in the right ventricle.

-Our second patient does not have coronary disease but has severe hypertension and diabetes.
+Our second patient does not have a coronary disease but has severe hypertension and diabetes.
 Her cardiac MRI shows LV dilatation with global hypokinesis.
 There is uniform myocardial wall thinning without segmental areas of hypertrophy.
 There are no areas of LGE or myocardial scarring which is consistent with non-ischemic cardiomyopathy.
 The ejection fraction was calculated at 28%.

-MRI scans in patients with Pacemaker Defibrillators: Who needs a cardiac MRI?
+Who needs a cardiac MRI?

 After a heart attack, cardiac MRI can measure the damage to the heart and evaluate the effect of therapy.
 It can also evaluate the effect of the heart attack on the heart function and how the patient will progress over time.

-Patients with palpitations and arrhythmias such as PVC’s or Ventricular tachycardia can undergo a cardiac MRI to detect a scar or area of damage of the heart muscle and guide therapies for ablation.
+Patients with palpitations and arrhythmias such as PVC’s or ventricular tachycardia can undergo a cardiac MRI to detect a scar or area of damage of the heart muscle and guide therapies for ablation.

-Cardiac MRI is also used to provide information regarding the heart size.
+Cardiac MRI is also used to provide information regarding heart size.
 MRI allows for accurate measurement of the dimensions of the different chambers of the heart as well as the heart walls.
 We can derive the weight of the heart by calculation of LV mass.
 Serial imaging studies can depict remodeling of the heart after a heart attack.
 Some patients can develop an enlargement of the heart that can lead to congestive heart failure.
-The patient below underwent MRI study few weeks after a large anterior myocardial infarction.
+The patient below underwent an MRI study a few weeks after a large anterior myocardial infarction.
 One year later, another MRI study demonstrated adverse remodeling and enlargement of the LV dimensions despite optimal medical therapy.

 Chest pain can be caused by several different conditions which can be assessed by cardiac MRI.
 If blockage of a coronary artery is suspected, cardiac MRI can show abnormalities in the wall of the heart supplied by those arteries.
-The wall motion abnormalities can be depicted accurately and with high resolution imaging.
+The wall motion abnormalities can be depicted accurately and with high-resolution imaging.
 The effect of medical therapies can be evaluated before and after treatment such as in the case of stem cell treatment after a Non-STEMI heart attack.